Michael Ball and Alfie Boe We tour on separate buses now

 Your new album opens with an outstanding suite of songs from West Side Story.
 Did you document it live with the orchestra?

 Michael: We did it the identical way we make all the tracks.
-We sit and paintings the structure of it, then we put down a manual vocal…
+We sit and paint the structure; then we put down a manual vocal…

 Alfie: …And then we play every man or woman tool inside the orchestra.
 Michael starts on percussion, and I’m at the bassoon.

-Michael: Do,y track instructor at school as soon as requested me what instrument I wanted to play, and I said, ‘the piano.’
+Michael: Do,y track instructor at school, as soon as requested me what instrument I wanted to play, I said, ‘the piano.’
 He looked at my fingers and said, ‘Hmm.
 Have your notion of the bassoon?’
 So I by no means discovered a tool.

 Why the bassoon?